-- Notes: This is a new lab.
-The idea is to reinforce the meaning (and usefulness) of difference quotients (and second difference quotients).
-This lab replaces an old one on US Population. - 3-2 2.4 The Derivative Function 2.4/1-3,5,8,13,14,21,28-30,32,35,37.
+Notes: The idea of this lab is to reinforce the meaning (and usefulness) of difference quotients (and second difference quotients).
+This lab replaced an old one on US Population.

+3-2 2.4 The Derivative Function

 Notes: Try to convince the students that the derivative is a function and that it means something.
-To students who took high school calculus it appears to be only a "formula." - 3-3 3.9 Linear Approximations 3.9/3,9,14 (Replace first sentence with "Assume f is concave up."),15 (Replace first sentence with "Assume f is concave down."). - Notes: This is a very important lesson.
+To students who took high school calculus it appears to be only a "formula."

+3-3 3.9 Linear Approximations

+3.9/3,9,14 (Replace first sentence with "Assume f is concave up."),15 (Replace first sentence with "Assume f is concave down.").

+Notes: This is a very important lesson.
 You will introduce some of the ideas that will be needed in the Euler's Method lab next week (and which in second semester will be recognized as a first-order Taylor approximation).
 Draw pictures and try to help students reach an understanding of the ideas.

-Day Section Topic

-Homework